TabithaSW/Data_Forge_Fusion/README.md

 Creating a file conversion tool that allows users to select XML, CSV, EXCEL, or JSON  files and create a new version in their file type choice.
 Python is the main language used, the GUI is created through Tkinter.

+# Additions/Changes 11/20:
+- User can connect to Teradata and save the file in CSV Format!

 # Additions/Changes 11/29:
 - Select multiple files to convert at one time.
 - Allows users to choose the conversion type for each file.